Spoke Network Connectivity Requirements

 Furthermore, Twilio’s Programmable Voice infrastructure is deployed in edges all over the world.

-To ensure that end users consistently connect to the closest media server, Spoke Phone recommends that they manually specify their closest Edge location in the Spoke Phone application (under Settings → My Call Quality).
+To ensure that end users consistently connect to the closest media server, Spoke recommends that they manually specify their closest Edge location in the Spoke application (under Settings → My Call Quality).

 Network Bandwidth Requirements